Attenuation coefficient

 The linear attenuation coefficient, attenuation coefficient, or narrow-beam attenuation coefficient characterizes how easily a volume of material can be penetrated by a beam of light, sound, particles, or other energy or matter.
 A coefficient value that is large represents a beam becoming 'attenuated' as it passes through a given medium, while a small value represents that the medium had little effect on loss.
-The SI unit of attenuation coefficient is the reciprocal metre (m−1).
+The (derived) SI unit of attenuation coefficient is the reciprocal metre (m−1).
 Extinction coefficient is another term for this quantity, often used in meteorology and climatology.

-Most commonly, the quantity measures the exponential decay of intensity, that is, the value of downward e-folding distance of the original intensity as the energy of the intensity passes through a unit (e.g. one meter) thickness of material, so that an attenuation coefficient of 1 m−1 means that after passing through 1 metre, the radiation will be reduced by a factor of e, and for material with a coefficient of 2 m−1, it will be reduced twice by e, or e2.
-Other measures may use a different factor than e, such as the decadic attenuation coefficient below.
-The broad-beam attenuation coefficient counts forward-scattered radiation as transmitted rather than attenuated, and is more applicable to radiation shielding.
+The attenuation length is the reciprocal of the attenuation coefficient.

 Overview

 The attenuation coefficient describes the extent to which the radiant flux of a beam is reduced as it passes through a specific material.
 It is used in the context of: